Red Rock West: Plot

-Michael Williams is a drifter living out of his car after being discharged from the Marine Corps.
-After a job on a Wyoming oilfield falls through due to his unwillingness to conceal a war injury on his job application, Michael wanders into the rural town of Red Rock looking for other work.
-A local bar owner named Wayne mistakes him for a hitman, "Lyle from Dallas", whom Wayne has hired to kill his wife.
+Michael Williams is a drifter from Odessa, Texas living out of his car after being discharged from the Marine Corps.
+After a drilling crew job on a Wyoming oilfield falls through due to his unwillingness to conceal a war injury on his job application, Michael wanders into the rural town of Red Rock looking for other means of work.
+A local bar owner named Wayne mistakes him for a hitman, "Lyle from Dallas", whom Wayne has hired to kill his wife, Suzanne.
 Wayne offers him a stack of cash—"half now, half later"—and Michael plays along by taking the money.

-Michael visits Wayne's wife, Suzanne, but instead of killing her, warns her that her life is in danger.
-She offers him more money to kill Wayne.
-Michael tries to leave town with her cash, but runs into a man by the side of the road and turns back to bring him to the hospital.
-It turns out that the hurt man had been shot shortly before Michael ran into him, and the hospital calls in the local sheriff, who turns out to be Wayne.
+Michael visits Suzanne at Wayne's ranch, but instead of killing her, he warns her that her life is in danger.
+She counter offers him more money to kill Wayne.
+Michael tries to leave town with her cash but runs into a man who walks out into the road obscured by a broken-down pickup.
+He then turns back to bring him to the hospital.
+It turns out that the hurt man, Kurt, was one of Wayne's ranch hands and had been shot shortly before Michael ran into him, and the hospital calls in the county sheriff, who turns out to be Wayne.
 Michael escapes but runs into the real Lyle from Dallas.
 Lyle and Wayne quickly figure out what has transpired, while Michael desperately tries to warn Suzanne before Lyle finds her.
+They seek refuge during the night at a hotel and plan to flee together to Mexico.

 The next morning, when Lyle comes to get money from Wayne, he kidnaps both Suzanne and Michael, who are trying to retrieve cash from a safe in Wayne's office.
-Wayne and Suzanne are revealed to be wanted for embezzlement, and Wayne is arrested by his own deputies.
+Wayne and Suzanne are revealed to be Kevin and Ann McCord, an Illinois couple wanted by the Federal Bureau of Investigation for the embezzlement of $1.9 million from a steel mill.
+Wayne is arrested by his own deputies who make the discovery after finding a wanted flyer for the two.
 Lyle returns with Michael and Suzanne hostage and gets Wayne out of jail to retrieve their stash of money.
-The dig up the cash from a remote graveyard where Wayne had buried it, and a melee ensues, with Lyle being killed, Wayne gravely injured, and Michael hurt as well.
+They dig up the cash from a remote graveyard where Wayne had buried it, and a melee ensues, with Lyle being killed, Wayne gravely injured, and Michael hurt as well.

-Michael and Suzanne board a nearby train, but when Suzanne tries to betray Michael, he throws the money out of the speeding train and then pushes Suzanne off to be arrested by the police.
+Michael and Suzanne board a passing freight train.
+However, Suzanne tries to betray Michael, revealing herself to have shot Kurt, he throws the money out of the speeding train and then pushes Suzanne off to be arrested by the police.
 He remarks finally, "Adios, Red Rock".
-Michael notices and keeps a small packet of bills that hadn't blown out of the box car, and keeps riding the train.
+Michael notices and keeps a small packet of bills that hadn't blown out of the box car and keeps riding the train.